Youcode-Classe-E-2023-2024/moHachami-oauth2/README.md

-# README - Laravel API with OAuth2, Scopes, PHPUnit, and Swagger Documentation
+# README - Laravel API with OAuth2, Scopes, PHPUnit, and Swagger Documentation.

 This README provides an overview of a Laravel API project that utilizes OAuth2 for authentication with scopes to handle roles and permissions.
 It also includes PHPUnit for testing and Swagger for API documentation.